jdrda/awswebserverimage/README.md

 # awswebserverimage
 Performance-based installation of Amazon EC2 micro (free tier) with Apache, PHP and GIT
+## Where to find
+Search public images for ```github/jdrda/awswebserverimage``` in Europe/Ireland and copy it to your account (after that you can copy to US, Asia and other regions)
 ## Background
 As I have created many webservers on Amazon Web Services (AWS) installations for my customers, I found how to tune it to maximum performance.
 So I created image for the community to help other developer to set up this great service